 Fact: While detox can be uncomfortable, medically supervised detox helps manage withdrawal symptoms and reduce discomfort.

-For example, there are medications that can help reduce anxiety and prevent seizures, and others that help with nausea and sleep.
+For example, there are medications that help reduce anxiety and prevent seizures, and others that help with nausea and sleep.
 This medical support ensures that individuals are as comfortable as possible while their bodies adjust to sobriety.

 Myth #5: Detox is Only for People with Severe Addictions